Poy Sang Long Festival

 The Poy Sang Long Festival in Chiang Mai

 The Poy Sang Long Festival takes place each year between March 20 and mid-April in many temples in North Thailand.
-It is actually more a ceremony than a festival.
-In Chiang Mai there are two temples where this ceremony takes place.
+It is more of a ceremony than a festival.
+In Chiang Mai, there are two temples where this ceremony takes place.
 The festival is essentially Shan or Tai Yai and means “ordaining the beloved sons”.
 Young boys from 7 to 14 years old go to the temple to be ordained as novices.
 They will learn the tenets of Buddhist teaching and the self-discipline required of a monk.
-After being ordained they will stay in the monastery for a period of time that can vary from a week to many months or more.
+After being ordained, they will stay in the monastery for a time that can vary from a week to many months or more.
 Usually, a large group of boys are ordained at the same time.

 Poy Sang Long is a very colourful and interesting ceremony.
 For the duration of the event, the temple grounds are bustling with activity during daytime and in the evening.
 Family and friends of the boys are there as well as many visitors.
 There are food stalls, and there is music and entertainment.
 The boys are carried around the temple on the shoulders of their older male relatives.
 In Chiang Mai, the ceremony lasts three days and follows more or less below schedule.